-The London project stakeholders work in HRT’s New York City HQ.
+Many of the London project’s stakeholders work in HRT’s New York City HQ.
 So, technology was a crucial part of ensuring efficiency during the construction phase.
 For example, we used virtual space capture to share the build progress with the client.
 Scans were taken and communicated every couple of days.
 As a result, the client didn’t need to travel during the build, saving time and emissions.

 Additionally, as part of the London team’s roadmap to net zero, the site set-up was entirely paperless.
-Going digital eliminates waste.
 For instance, we can update drawings and share them with many people without the need to recycle the old and reprint the new ones.
-It also increases business efficiency, with instant access to the latest documents on-site.
+Digitising this work also increases business efficiency, with instant access to the latest documents on-site.

 20,400 sq ft